nahomgirma/Portfolio/README.md

+View website
 https://nahomgirma.github.io/Portfolio/

-Note to Readers
+Note to Readers :
-To the viewer of this about file, feel free to download and edit the site to your like.
+Feel free to download or clone this portfolio and edit to your preferences Cheers!
-Cheers!